trzewiczek/js-stack-tutorail/02.Redux/README.md

 payload).
 We'll start with it then.
 Good news is, it's a pure function which makes it trivial to test.
 Let's collect the spec!

-Earlier we've mentioned four assumptions about each `reducer`:
+Earlier we've mentioned four assumptions about each and every `reducer`:

  1. it initializes the state with a default value if no state is defined yet
  2. it creates new state based on both old state and action payload